 In this course, students will learn key principles and concepts on complex adaptive systems in relation to human-centered design for understanding how product and service innovation can shape sustainable value webs and marketplaces.

 This workshop class introduces system modeling methods for representing different types and aspects of systems including continuous models, discrete models, probabilistic models, and structural models.
 System modeling and simulation software packages are used to understand and predict the system behavior.
 Various forms of physical prototyping are also applied as complementary methods to understand, analyze, explore, and evaluate systems through the development process.

 This course teaches students the principles of socio-technical system design.
 Today's complex systems need to be designed as a whole system rather than piece-meal components.
 Hence, this course introduces students to the perspectives and principles that can be used when designing complex systems with people and technical subsystems.

 Introduces the basic principles and methods for assembling, developing, and analyzing information in the tasks of design research.
 Techniques for collecting data, testing hypotheses, and presenting conclusions are learned in the context of conducting a pilot research project.

 Explores the philosophical framework for conducting research and building knowledge in the field of design.
 Topics include concepts from epistemology, phenomology, and structuralism.
 Comparisons are made between design research and research in other fields.

 Investigation and discussion by faculty and students of topics of interest from different perspectives such as building a design research discourse (reading research papers critically, selecting among publication venues); investigating alternative philosophical bases for design research (comparing empirical, pragmatic, and phenomenological approaches); or exploring methodological and theoretical conflicts in design research.

-Research and thesis writing.
+Research and thesis writing for Ph.
+D. degree.